Driving Iceland’s ring road has to be one of the greatest road trips in the world.

 But, we did pretty much see all of the places we wanted to see (and a few new ones), albeit at different times of day than we might have if we had gone the other way.

 You see, the thing about driving Iceland’s ring road, is that it’s good to have a plan, but it’s even better if you can be flexible, especially if seeing the northern lights is your priority.
-This is one of the reasons why hiring a campervan is such a great option, because you can go where the wind takes you!
+This is one of the reasons why hiring a campervan is such a great option, because you can go where the northern lights takes you!
 But if you are hiring a car and staying in hotels, don’t worry, it will still be amazing!

 So with all that in mind, here’s my Iceland ring road itinerary, with pictures, tips and activity ideas to help you plan your own perfect Iceland road trip!